What Is A Risk Of Using Cash Everfi

 Case Study 1: The Pickpocket Victim

 Sarah, a college student, withdrew $200 from an ATM to cover her expenses for the week.
-While walking through a crowded market, she was pickpocketed, and her wallet, containing the cash, was stolen.
-Sarah had no way to recover the lost money and had to rely on her parents for financial assistance.
+Think about it: while walking through a crowded market, she was pickpocketed, and her wallet, containing the cash, was stolen.
+Sarah had no way to recover the lost money and had to rely on her parents for financial assistance Simple, but easy to overlook..

 • Lesson Learned: Carrying large amounts of cash in public increases your risk of theft.